One thing that would help particularly for the Lifecycle Management conversation is understanding the following questions:

 - What processes need to be added / enhanced?

-- (Digging into the "What") Where and how could they improve the process?
+- (Digging into the "What") Where and how could we improve the processes?

 - What does a successful customer look like?